jndiogo/sibila/docs/what.md

 Small downloadable 7B parameter models are getting better every month and they have reached a level where they are competent enough for most common data extraction or summarization tasks.

-With 8Gb or more of RAM or GPU memory you can get good structured output from models like OpenChat, Zephyr, Mistral 7B, or any other GGUF file.
+With 8Gb or more of RAM or GPU memory, you can get good structured output from models like OpenChat, Zephyr, Mistral 7B, or any other GGUF file.

-With the same API you can both use any paid OpenAI model, as well as any model that llama.cpp can run.
-You can choose the best model for each use, allowing you the freedom of choice.
+You can use any paid OpenAI model, as well as any model that llama.cpp can run, with the same API.
+Choose the best model for each use, allowing you the freedom of choice.

 ## With model management

-You can create models from simple names instead of having to track model configurations, filenames or chat templates.
+Create models from simple names instead of having to track model configurations, filenames or chat templates.

 ``` python
 local_model = Models.create("llamacpp:openchat")